-In conjunction with the above, Stephen Chambers has joined the board in 2018.
+In conjunction with the above, Stephen Chambers has joined the board in 2018, and is now Director of Great War Digital.
 Steve is one of the leading military historians on the Gallipoli campaign.
 Even though this is his prime passion, he also has in-depth knowledge of many British military campaigns and battles that include the Zulu and Anglo-Boer Wars, First World War and the Second World War.
 Steve is a freelance battlefield guide, author and researcher with a great interest in military mapping.
 Steve is a Trustee of the Gallipoli Association and a member of the Western Front Association and Orders and Medals Research Society.
 He is also an accredited member of the Guild of Battlefield Guides, Badge No.75, and a qualified IT Professional having worked in the computing industry for over 25 years.

 Many hurdles have been overcome since beginning this project, not least of which has been having enough scanned maps to make it all possible.
 What started as a hobby has snowballed to the point that we now hold a personal archive of over 1100 maps, which have formed the basis of the system.
 These have been topped up with maps from numerous private collections, (with the help of some very kind people) and, additionally, we have been to some major institutions to source some of the 'Secret' maps that are not generally in private hands.
 As far as we are aware, this is the first ever application of 'Historical' data into a Global Positioning System (GPS), and the combined package has been very rewarding to bring to this level.
 People's generosity, and trust, has been astounding.
 On several occasions, we have walked away with thousands of pounds worth of maps to be scanned, with almost no exchange of addresses.
 In some ways that spirit encapsulates quite why this conflict was fought, and to those people (listed below), we are indebted, as, without their goodwill, this project would not be here in its present form.